 The Council carries out a rolling programme which ensures that all Property, Plant and Equipment required to be measured at fair value is revalued at least every five years.
 Also, each year a 'basket' of assets is selected for valuation, of sub-categories that would not otherwise be valued, to assess for any material variations.
-All valuations were carried out internally, apart from properties purchased from the 'Investment Fund' which are valued by various external valuers.
+All valuations were carried out internally.
 Valuations of land and buildings were carried out in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.
 Valuations of vehicles, plant, furniture, and equipment are based on depreciated historic cost.